Oichkatzelesfrettschen/Avrix/README.md

 meson setup build --wipe --cross-file cross/avr_m328p.txt meson compile -C build
 ```
+The `--wipe` option removes any existing contents of the chosen build
+directory.
+Use a fresh directory or back up artifacts you wish to keep.

 The resulting static library `libavrix.a` can be found in the build
 directory.